Working with Kaldi's Matrices¶

 |

-This prints the value of f
+This prints the value of f to the console.

 9 | g = f.numpy()